larastudio/stedding/README.md

     hostPort: 8443
 ```

+### Starting Lima and SSH Config

-Then, save and start the system when prompted.
+Then, save and start the system when prompted using `limactl start ubuntu`

 Next, edit your SSH config: